We need plastics — how do we avoid choking the planet with them?

 In recent years a disturbing amount of research has catalogued the degree to which discarded plastic has contaminated every ecosystem.
 Plastic debris and microplastic particles have been found in oceans, lakes and rivers all over the world, on the highest mountaintops, embedded in arctic ice and in agricultural soil.

-Underlining this was a report this week that an explorer in a submarine descended into the Marianas trench — the deepest part of the Pacific Ocean, 11 km below the surface — and found plastic debris.
+Underlining this was a report in May that an explorer in a submarine descended into the Marianas Trench — the deepest part of the Pacific Ocean, 11 km below the surface — and found plastic debris.

 The future is in plastics